Ianokane1/pawfectionparlour/README.md

 ### User Expectations:
 The system should have a simple user interface, with the navigation to each section clear and concise.

--   The servcies page is clear to read.
+-   The services page is clear to read.
 -   The user interface is easy to navigate.
 -   The website is responsive on all devices.
--   To have the ability to contact the groomer for any enquiries.
+-   To have the ability to contact the groomer for any inquiries.

 ### User Stories
-Throughout the project I used the GitHub projects board to log all user stories as my project management tool.
-This helped me keep focus on the necesarry tasks as I would move them to the "in progress lane" as I'm working on the story.
+Throughout the project, I used the GitHub projects board to log all user stories as my project management tool.
+This helped me keep the focus on the necessary tasks as I would move them to the "in progress lane" as I'm working on the story.
 I would then move them to the "done" lane once the story has been completed.

 ![user_story_board](https://res.cloudinary.com/dkxv7amyg/image/upload/v1653677510/User_Stories_To_Do_hmsye6.png)
 ![user_story_board](https://res.cloudinary.com/dkxv7amyg/image/upload/v1653677764/UserStoriesComplete_lmeffc.png)